2000 Indianapolis 500: Box score

+Race statistics

 Legacy

 After the 2000 CART season, Juan Pablo Montoya signed with the Williams Formula One team, and thus did not return to defend his Indianapolis 500 championship in 2001.
-Later, Montoya switched to the NASCAR Sprint Cup Series, and did not race again in the Indianapolis 500 until 2014.
+Later, Montoya switched to the NASCAR Cup Series, and did not race again in the Indianapolis 500 until 2014.
 He has also raced in the U.S. Grand Prix, Brickyard 400, and Brickyard Grand Prix, all held at IMS.
 He won the 99th edition of the Indianapolis 500 in 2015.

 The 2000 Indy 500 marked a turning point in the ongoing, five-year "split" between IRL and CART.
 While neither side was prepared to make concessions towards a unification or buyout, it became evident that sponsors in the CART series desired to have their teams participate in the Indianapolis 500 to benefit from the increased exposure.
 Ganassi's arrival, and subsequent domination of the event led other CART-based teams to follow suit.
 Penske Racing considered an entry for 2000, but decided against it due to lack of preparation time.
 Furthermore, at the time, they only owned Riley & Scott chassis, which were deemed uncompetitive.
 Instead, Roger Penske and Tim Cindric lent support to Jason Leffler's car at Treadway Racing.
 The following year additional teams (namely Penske and Team Green) returned to Indianapolis with competitive efforts.
 By 2004, nearly all of the major teams from CART/Champ Car had either entered singly at Indy, or defected completely to the Indy Racing League.
 Despite these moves, a formal unification would not take place until 2008.

 CART-based Walker Racing also "crossed picket lines" to enter the 2000 race, but received little publicity for doing so.
 Noticeably neither of the team's full-time CART drivers (Bryan Herta and Shinji Nakano), were part of the effort.
 The attention for Walker was instead focused on their new driver, rookie Sarah Fisher, who would become a popular fixture in the IRL in the years to come.